GoogleChrome/web.dev/src/site/content/en/learn/html/apis/index.md

 ## Available element interfaces

-Most HTML element we’ve covered thus far in this series and have yet to cover, other than some [sectioning elements](/learn/html/headings-and-sections/), have an associated DOM interface.
+Most HTML element we've covered thus far in this series and have yet to cover, other than some [sectioning elements](/learn/html/headings-and-sections/), have an associated DOM interface.
 The base interface for all elements is aptly named [Element](https://developer.mozilla.org/docs/Web/API/Element).
 The [`HTMLElement`](https://developer.mozilla.org/docs/Web/API/HTMLElement) inherits from Element and all HTML element-specific interfaces inherit from it.
 Some element-specific interfaces are implemented by multiple, similar elements.